L Taraval Rapid Project

 The permanent features like concrete pedestrian bulbs and boarding islands will roll out starting 2018.

-Newly striped clear zone on Taraval at 32nd.
+Newly striped clear zone on Taraval at 32nd Avenue.

 Clear zones are painted markings on the street that provide a separation between streetcars and the traffic lane.
 Clear zones make the street safer by giving pedestrians a safe space to step off Muni.

-To enhance safety along Taraval Street, clear zones will be installed at eight intersections:
+To enhance safety along Taraval Street, clear zones are installed at eight intersections:

 The law requires cars to always stop behind trains where passengers get on and off Muni in the street, including at all clear zone locations.
 Do not pass until the doors are closed.